0x00ASTRA/_Legion/README.md

 Experience the thrill of infiltrating highly secure digital fortresses, outwitting intelligent security systems, and deciphering encrypted data all while being engrossed in a hacker's battlefield.
 Join the silent war in the digital void, become a part of Legion.

-_"We are not a player, We are the game itself"_
+_"We are not just players, We are the game itself"_

 ## Features 💻